ShadowMask17/3DS-MultiFunction-Script/README.md

 # 3DS-MultiFunction-Script
-Obtén los archivos .3ds y .cia de tus juegos físicos de la consola Nintendo 3DS, también podrás obtener el archivo .nds de los juegos físicos de Nintendo DS
+Get the .3ds and .cia files for your physical Nintendo 3DS games, you can also get the .nds file for physical Nintendo DS games
-Entre otras cosas que se pueden agregar en futuras actualizaciones
+Among other things that can be added in future updates.